 Humanities, Society and Culture: Politics and Society

-The B.A. in Humanities and Social Sciences: Politics and Society is a 3-year, internationally accredited program offering a modern and interdisciplinary education in politics and how it interacts with society and culture.
+The B.A. in Humanities, Society and Culture: Politics and Society is a 3-year, internationally accredited program offering a modern and interdisciplinary education in politics and how it interacts with society and culture.
 You will earn a globally recognized American and European B.A. degree.

 |Accreditation||WASC + NABHE|